akh1l1202/codechef/README.md

 # codechef
-solving previous codechef problems for practice
+adding favorite codechef and codeforces problems to review later.